unoplatform/uno/doc/articles/features/working-with-xaml-hot-reload.md

 - When a file is reloaded, XAML parsing errors will appear in the application's logs, on the device or in the browser.
 - If there are multiple versions of the Uno.WinUI Package present in the solution, the newest will be used, regardless of the started application
 - For `net8.0-windows10.xx`:
   - Ensure that the `net8.0-windows10.xxx` target framework **is selected in the top-left dropdown list of the XAML editor**.
-Any other selected platform will break hot reload.
+Selecting any other platform will break hot reload.
   - [A VS issue for WinUI may be hit](https://developercommunity.visualstudio.com/t/net80-windows10-needs-to-be-first-for-W/10643724).
 If XAML hot reload does not work, ensure that the `Uno Platform` output window exists, and that it mentions that the extension has successfully loaded.
 To do so, try closing and reopening the solution, and make sure that the [Visual Studio extension is installed](xref:Uno.GetStarted.vs2022).

 ### [**Visual Studio Code**](#tab/vscode)